 Many scientists believe these extra molars helped our ancient relatives chew up the raw, whole foods that made up their diet.
 Based on archeological finds, we know that our ancestors’ jaws were, on average, larger than our jaws today.
 In other words, they had room for these extra molars to erupt.

 Wisdom teeth have the potential to cause so many problems because our jaws are (on average) too small for them to fit.
 That often prevents these teeth from coming in correctly.

 This is why if we notice the potential for problems, we recommend removing the tooth before those problems can occur.

 Trust us when we say, you don’t want to experience the problems that impacted wisdom teeth can create.

 An impacted tooth is one that cannot fully erupt because there is not enough space for it to emerge.
-Teeth can be fully impacted (meaning they remain below the gumline) or partially impacted (meaning they break the surface of the gums).
+Teeth can be fully impacted, meaning they remain below the gum-line.
+They can also be partially impacted, meaning they break the surface of the gums.
 Regardless of how teeth are impacted, they can cause similar problems.

 Pain is one of the problems we want you to avoid.
 Depending on the angle of the tooth, you could experience swelling or a stiff jaw, neither of which is pleasant.

 Similarly, wisdom teeth can increase your risk for gum disease.
 These teeth can create spaces for bacteria to hide from a toothbrush and floss.
 That’s the perfect scenario for bacteria to multiply and cause gum infections.

 Likewise, these bacteria can form plaque, which can increase your risk of tooth decay and related problems, such as tooth infections.